Conskel/cln-blog/content/english/post/vpn-building.md

 <!--more-->

 ### Overview
-There's a misconception that using a VPN will hide your activity on the Internet.
-While this is partially true the concern is around what information the VPN provider is collecting and how they [might be storing that information]( https://www.techradar.com/news/this-top-vpn-provider-may-have-leaked-millions-of-user-details).
+There is a misconception that using a VPN will hide your activity on the Internet.
+Whilst this is partially true, the concern is around what information the VPN provider is collecting and how they [might be storing/using that information](https://www.techradar.com/news/this-top-vpn-provider-may-have-leaked-millions-of-user-details).

 It's simple enough to purchase a virtual private server from somewhere and run OpenVPN or Wireguard to host a single VPN server.
 But what if you wanted to mimic the ease of use that purchasing a third-party VPN provides?
 What if you wanted to be able to exit in many different countries around the world?

-[Tailscale](https://tailscale.com/blog/how-tailscale-works/) is an interesting product that provides a key management layer to Wireguard along with some NAT traversal to allow hosts behind CGNAT to connect to one another.
+[Tailscale](https://tailscale.com/blog/how-tailscale-works/) is an interesting product that provides a key management layer to [Wireguard](https://www.wireguard.com/) along with some NAT traversal to allow hosts behind CGNAT or other firewall restrictions to connect to one another.
 The control component is closed-source and while it has a free tier, you’re still placing trust in a third party.
 The client component on the other hand is open source.
-Enter [Headscale]( https://github.com/juanfont/headscale) – an open source project to mimic the functionality of Tailscale server component.
+Enter [Headscale]( https://github.com/juanfont/headscale), an open source project to mimic the functionality of Tailscale server component.

 One of the features of Tailscale is to allow a node on a Tailnet to advertise as an exit point.
 Nodes can advertise routes and access control policies can restrict which nodes can access what resources.
 Let's try and advertise a default route `0.0.0.0/0` with an allow all policy.